 - A formal interview

 Being vague won’t help you convince a great candidate to come in for an interview.
-According to research by psychologist Robert Sutton, people are more responsive and willing to help if they’ve been given clear directions.
+People are generally more responsive if they’ve been given clear directions.

 How can you put this into action?